van001/lesscode/readme.md

 ```
 And you say ,
 1. If either of the lists are empty, return the empty list : []
-2. Convert one list to a map (to save space convert smaller list to map) : {'dog':1,'cat':1,'bird':1}
+2. Transform one of the List to a Map (to save space convert smaller list to map) : {'dog':1,'cat':1,'bird':1}
-3. Return all the items form the 2nd list which are found in the Map : [dog','cat']
+3. Match the 2nd List against the Map and retunrn the matching items as a List : [dog','cat']

 or programatically :
 const lintersection2 = lst1 => lst2 => leqEmpty(lst1) || leqEmpty(lst2) ? [] : $(minList2(lst2), l2Map)(lst1)